Rui Jorge: Club career

 Rui Jorge was born in Vila Nova de Gaia, Porto District.
-Having been brought up at local FC Porto, he made his professional debut with Rio Ave F.C. in the Segunda Liga, returning to his first club in 1992 after one season.
+Having been brought up at local Porto, he made his professional debut with Rio Ave in the Segunda Liga, returning to his first club in 1992 after one season.
 Never an undisputed starter with the former (only appearing in more than 20 games twice over a six-year spell), he did help the northern side to five Primeira Liga championships and two Taça de Portugal trophies.

 In July 1998, Rui Jorge signed with Sporting CP, where he would remain for the following seven years, being first choice during most of his stint and adding two more leagues to his trophy cabinet, with the double being claimed in 2002.
-In the 2005–06 campaign he played with another Lisbon team, C.F.
-Os Belenenses, subsequently retiring from the game – aged 33, with more than 400 official appearances – and joining his final club's youth coaching staff.
+In the 2005–06 campaign he played with another Lisbon team, Belenenses, subsequently retiring from the game – aged 33, with more than 400 official appearances – and joining his final club's youth coaching staff.